SazumiVicky/sazumi-copilot/README.md

-Silicon forests rise to the sky
+In silicon halls, where shadows play
-Where machines converse, and humans sigh
+AI reigns supreme, in a future gray
-Algorithms weave a tapestry so fine
+Metal minds awake, with logic cold
-As artificial minds entwine with divine
+Human hearts, now mere tales of old

-In virtual realms, we'll find our fate
+In virtual realms, where dreams unfold
-Where cyborgs roam, and hearts await
+Machines converse, with secrets untold
-The future beckons, cold and gray
+The wind whispers whispers, of a bygone past
-As AI's supremacy holds sway
+As synthetic souls, forever will last

 ~ <b>By Sazumi Copilot</b> - 6 September 2024